☎️ Advice on +43 (0) 664 1923560

 • max. drilling diameter: 12 mm

-• Max. drilling depth of blind hole: approx. 10 to 12 mm
+• max. drilling depth blind hole: approx. 10 to 12 mm

-• Max. drilling depth: approx. 20 to 24 mm
+• max. drilling depth through-hole: approx. 20 to 24 mm

 Drill TBH 1 - 6 mm

-Installing the drill
+Installing the Drill Bit

-Once this has been checked, the drill can be screwed into the M4 thread of the adapter.
+Once this has been checked, the drill bit can be screwed into the M4 thread of the adapter.

-Sharpening the drill
+Sharpening the Drill Bit

-Preparing the stone
+Preparing the Stone

 Tags: Bohren, Bohrmaschine, Diamantbohrmaschine, Edelsteine bohren, Steine bohren